Shopify/ui-extensions/packages/argo-checkout/README.md

 ### 3. Run the local server

 Run `shopify serve` and start coding!
-Your application will be built from the `index` file created by the Shopify CLI, but you may add additional JavaScript files using [`import` and `export` statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+Your application will be built from the `index` file created by the Shopify CLI, but you may add additional JavaScript files and reference them as [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 ## API